Ayamelum: Climate

-The climate of Ayamelum is tropical humid with wet and dry seasons and annual rainfall between 1300-3000mm.
+The climate of Ayamelum is tropical humid with wet and dry seasons and annual rainfall between 1300-3000 mm.
 These areas are characterized by high temperatures, rainfall, and humidity.

 Nnamdi Azikiwe University campus in Ayamelum

 The Faculty of Agriculture of Nnamdi Azikiwe University is located in Ifite-Ogwari, one of the communities in Ayamelum LGA.
-Nnamdi Azikiwe University, Awka acquired the land, about 120 hectares, for the department.
+Nnamdi Azikiwe University, Awka acquired the land, about 120 ha, for the department.
 Federal polytechnic oko is also found in Anambra state.